alwaysmle/110-1-NTU-DBME5028-Final/README.md

-# This is the midterm project of DBME 5028
+# This is the final project of DBME 5028
 ## Download model
 please download best.pt model using download.sh and put in the same folder as train.py and inference.py
 ## Train model